WGBH-MLA/keystrokelabeler/README.md

 A simple tool for manually categorizing images as quickly as humanly possible.

 ## Description
-Keystroke Labeler is a simple browser-based (client-side only) application for quickly adding pre-defined labels to a set of images.
+Keystroke Labeler is a simple, browser-based application for quickly adding pre-defined labels to a set of images.
+The application runs locally and does not require a web server.
+The only dependency is a modern JavaScript-enabled browswer, like Firefox, Chrome, or Safari.

-Also included in this repository are Python scripts for creating collections of labelable images from video files.
+Also included in this repository are Python scripts for conveniently creating collections of labelable images from video files.

 This tool was created to support the development of scene recognition tools in the [CLAMS project](https://clams.ai/).
 Scene recognition tools analyze video footage and assign labels to scenes (intervals of video playback) according to a set of established categories.
 The [documentation for CLAMS scene recogntion annotations](https://github.com/clamsproject/aapb-annotations/tree/main/scene-recognition) describes how the Keystroke Labeler was used to perform manual (human) labeling of tens of thousands of images.